Neurodivergent-Affirming Counseling &

 What's Included in the Process?

 The assessment process begins with an initial consultation where you’ll discuss your experiences, concerns, and goals.
-Molly will guide you in deciding whether testing is a good fit and which assessments would be most meaningful based on your needs.
+Our therapists will guide you in deciding whether testing is a good fit and which assessments would be most meaningful based on your needs.

 What To Expect